It’s a very strange thing.

 In that sense, Tesla created Steinmetz — or at least, his long and brilliant career at GE, during which he did things just as amazing as Tesla did, and even went beyond him.
 But he had the good sense not to publicize his discoveries: ‘he kept it to the equations’, says Dollard.

 Tesla’s answer to Edison’s bizarre campaign to discredit alternating current was to light up Chicago, Paris and London with amazing demonstrations, becoming famous throughout the world not so much as a scientist as a magician, who could summon lightning out of the air or illuminate his whole body with plasma.
 He was a consummate showman, in keeping with the times, but he was no charlatan.
 With George Westinghouse, he lit the Centennial ‘Columbian’ Exhibition in Chicago, and electrified Niagara Falls — the Holy Grail of electrical inventors.
+The victory of alternating current (AC) in the so-called War of the Currents was assured.

 In 1895 Tesla was at his peak.
 Even before the alternating current system had finally established its superiority, he had already moved on and into a new phase of prolific discovery, working with new forms of electricity.